 Upon graduation, students can pursue a number of different career fields.
 Common career options for Master in Energy Law graduates include public policy officers, researchers, and teachers.
 Some students even go on to practice law as attorneys who focus on environmental and natural energy-related issues.
 Job opportunities can be found internationally for students who include international law in their master’s coursework.

 As students look for more information about Master in Energy Law programs, online resources can be helpful in selecting the right concentration.
 To apply on the web, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-For the fourth year now Technische Universität Berlin offers the advanced Master of Business Law European and International Energy Law on the EUREF Campus in the centre of Berlin.
-The course offers lawyers, legal practitioners and economists an excellent opportunity to gain expertise in the field of international and European energy law. [+]
+For the fourth year now Technische Universität Berlin offers the advanced Master of Business Law European and International Energy Law on the EUREF Campus in the center of Berlin.
+The course offers lawyers, legal practitioners, and economists an excellent opportunity to gain expertise in the field of international and European energy law. [+]

 The LLM in Energy Law prepares you to specialize in law and policy relating to energy use, production, and transmission. [+]